 - Pineapple (to naturally sweeten)

-How To Peel Ginger & How to Mince Ginger
+How to Peel and Mince Ginger

 Some people use a spoon to scrape the outer layers from fresh ginger (especially younger ginger).
 Me?
 I prefer to use a potato peeler.